apache/pulsar/site2/website/versioned_docs/version-2.7.1/getting-started-docker.md

 A few things to note about this command:
  * The data, metadata, and configuration are persisted on Docker volumes in order to not start "fresh" every time the container is restarted.
 For details on the volumes you can use `docker volume inspect <sourcename>`
+ * The pulsar docker image runs as user 10000 and group 10001, by default.
+In order for bookkeeper to work, the bookkeeper process must be able to write to the `/pulsar/data` and `/pulsar/conf` directories.
+In order to write to those directories from inside the container, the mounted host volumes (`pulsardata` and `pulsarconf` in this example) must be owned by user id 10000 and group id 10001 on the host.
+Otherwise, the bookies will fail due to insufficient permissions.
  * For Docker on Windows make sure to configure it to use Linux containers

 If you start Pulsar successfully, you will see `INFO`-level log messages like this: